 Like Sicily, Sardinia is a wine region that is an island.
 For a long time Sardinia was ruled by Spain, and because of that, the wine is very Spanish-influenced.
 Most popular wines from Sardinia come from the Cannonau and Carignan grapes that produce red, fruity wines.

 While the regions listed above are some of the most interesting, famous, and largest Italian wine regions, there are so many more to explore.
 Abruzzo, Campania, Lazio, Marche, Puglia, Liguria, Emilia-Romagna, Friuli-Venezia Giulia, Basilicata, Calabria, Molise, and Valle d’Aosta all have specialties that make them unique and are worth checking out.
 If you’re interested, it could be a fun game with friends to try and compare Pinot Noirs or Moscatos from all different regions and see which ones you like the best!
+And if you are lucky enough to be traveling around Italian, remember to bring a wine case.

 We hope you enjoyed reading this article about Italian wine regions.
 If you found the information helpful, share this article with your friends and family on social media.
 If you have questions about what you read, feel free to ask in the comment section, and we will respond as soon as possible.
 And don’t forget to subscribe to the ILoveWine.com newsletter to receive the most recent posts from our blog.
 Thanks for reading.